Date: 425–400 B.C.

 Classification: Stone Sculpture

-Gift of Mr. and Mrs. William Henry Told Jr., on the occasion of the reinstallation of the Greek and Roman galleries, 2007 (2007.328)
+Credit Line: Ex coll.: George L. Hern Jr., Gift of Mr. and Mrs. William Henry Told Jr., on the occasion of the reinstallation of the Greek and Roman galleries, 2007

-The presence of both a diadem and a himation (cloak) drawn over the hair suggests that this small, exquisitely carved head represents a female divinity such as Hera or Demeter.
+The presence of both a diadem and a himation (cloak) drawn over the hair suggests that this small exquisitely carved head represents a female divinity such as Hera or Demeter.
 It may have belonged to a figure that was part of a high relief or the pediment of a small building.
-The neck and an inner fold of the himation curve quite strongly, suggesting that the figure was depicted moving rapidly to her left.
-Every fragment of original Greek sculpture from the High Classical period is precious; this particularly fresh and well-preserved head must have been carved at approximately the same time as the frieze of the Parthenon in Athens.
+The strong curve of the neck probably indicates that the goddess was shown as though moving to her left.